Skip to main content

 MAPL Program Overview

-The Master’s in Advocacy and Political Leadership (MAPL) is a cohort program that accepts new students in fall and spring semesters.
+The Master of Advocacy and Political Leadership (MAPL) is a cohort program that accepts new students in fall and spring semesters.
 MAPL courses are designed to help students learn how to ethically bring about social change and influence public policy.
 Advocacy and Political Leadership graduate degree courses offer a combination of theory and practice to help students gain the skills to accomplish the changes they want to bring about in the world, as well as to understand the larger context in which they can bring about these changes.

 Three MAPL concentrations are available to students seeking to become true masters in public leadership: